 The new Q3 has broken cover, revealing a stunning new look, more space, more comfort and more technology than the outgoing model.
-The new model will open for ordering in the autumn and first deliveries will be in late 2018.
-Prices and full UK specification will be confirmed nearer to the introduction date.
+The new model will arrive December 2018.

 The Audi Q3 is the perfect all-rounder for a demanding family, and comes packed with technology similar to that found on its big brother, the Q8, including virtual cockpit and a large touchscreen MMI display.